 I am proud to present this new edition of The Corporate Governance Review to you.

-We see that everyone wants to be involved in better corporate governance: parliaments, governments, the European Commission, the US Securities and Exchange Commission (SEC), the Organisation for Economic Co-operation and Development (OECD), the UN's Ruggie reports, the media, supervising national banks, more and more shareholder activists and other stakeholders.
+We see that everyone wants to be involved in better corporate governance: parliaments, governments, the European Commission, the US Securities and Exchange Commission (SEC), the Organisation for Economic Co-operation and Development (OECD), the UN's Ruggie reports, the media, supervising national banks, more and more shareholder activists, proxy advisory firms, the Business Roundtable and all stakeholders.
 The business world is getting more complex and overregulated, and there are more black swans, while good strategies can quite quickly become outdated.
-Most directors are working diligently, many with even more diligence.
-Nevertheless, there have been failures in some sectors, so trust has to be regained.
+Most directors are working very diligently.
+Nevertheless, there have been failures in some sectors and trust must be regained.
 How can directors do all their increasingly complex work and communicate with all the parties mentioned above?

 What should executive directors know?
 What should non-executive directors know?
 What systems should they set up for better enterprise risk management?
 How can chairs create a balance against imperial CEOs?
 Can lead or senior directors create sufficient balance?
 Should most non-executive directors understand the business?
 How much time should they spend on their function?
 How independent must they be?
-What about diversity?
-Should their pay be lower?
+Is diversity actively being pursued?
+Is the remuneration policy defendable?
 What are the stewardship responsibilities of shareholders?
 What are the pros and cons of shareholder rights plans and takeover defences?

 Governments, the European Commission and the SEC are all pressing for more formal inflexible legislative acts, especially in the area of remuneration.
 Acts set minimum standards, while codes of best practice set aspirational standards.
 We see a large influence on norms by codes and influential investor groups.

 Interest in corporate governance has been increasing since 1992, when shareholder activists forced out the CEO at General Motors and the first corporate governance code – the Cadbury Code – was written.
 The OECD produced a model code, and many countries produced national versions along the lines of the Cadbury comply or explain model.
 This has generally led to more transparency, accountability, fairness and responsibility.
-However, there have been instances where CEOs have gradually amassed too much power, or companies have not developed new strategies and have produced bad results – and sometimes even failure.
-More are failing since the global financial crisis than previously, hence the increased outside interest in legislation, further supervision and new corporate governance codes for boards, and stewardship codes for shareholders and shareholder activists.
-The European Commission is developing a regulation for this area as well.
+However, there have been instances where CEOs have gradually amassed too much power, or companies have not developed new strategies and have incurred bad results – and sometimes even failure.
+More are failing since the global financial crisis than before, hence the increased outside interest in legislation, further supervision and new corporate governance codes for boards, and stewardship codes for shareholders and shareholder activists.
+The European Commission is developing regulation for this area as well.
 Recently, we see that governments want to involve themselves in defending national companies against takeovers by foreign enterprises.
 We also see a strong movement of green investors, which often is well appreciated by directors.
 There is a move to corporate citizenship.
+The Business Roundtable with about 180 signatories has confirmed to embrace stakeholder corporate governance.

 My aim as editor has been to achieve a high quality of content so that The Corporate Governance Review will be seen as an essential reference work in our field.
 To meet the all-important content quality objective, it was a condition sine qua non to attract as contributors colleagues who are among the recognised leaders in the field of corporate governance law from each jurisdiction.